-Choose File > Open, or click the Open File button in the toolbar.
+Choose File > Open.
 In the Open dialog box, select one or more filenames, and click Open.
 PDF documents usually have the extension .pdf.

 If more than one document is open, you can switch between documents by choosing the document name from the Window menu.

 To open a PDF attached to an email message, open the message and double-click the PDF icon.

 To open a PDF linked to an open web page, click the PDF file link.
 The PDF usually opens in the web browser.

 Double-click the PDF file icon in your file system.

 In Mac OS, you sometimes cannot open a PDF created in Windows by double-clicking the icon.
 Instead, choose File > Open With > Acrobat.

 When PDFs open in a web page, they open in Read mode.
 Read mode displays the PDF without the menus, panes, or toolbars visible.
 Near the bottom of the window, a floating toolbar appears with basic functionality for viewing document.

 - To show the toolbar, roll your cursor near the bottom of the window.